suzanayesh2/Mastering-JavaScript-in-20-Days/Day4.md

 ## Map & filter
  - Filter method : to process an array for specified data and the
  - Map method : to call a function on each item and create a new array.
+- Instead of looping over an array for each item, the spread operator can also be used.

 ## Doggos Quiz Game